• Home

 The best thing about these protein-rich pancakes is how easy they are to make using simple ingredients.
 Note: The complete ingredient list with measurements can be found in the recipe card below.

-- Oats: You will need old-fashioned rolled oats for this recipe.
-Be sure to use certified gluten-free rolled oats to ensure the pancakes are gluten-free.
+• Oats: You will need old-fashioned rolled oats for this recipe.
+To ensure you have 100% gluten free protein pancakes, be sure to use certified gluten-free rolled oat.

-- Cottage cheese: I love adding cottage cheese to a pancake batter.
-For best results, I like to use full-fat (4%) but 2% or low-fat will work just as well.
+• Cottage cheese: For the best cottage cheese protein pancakes, I like to use full-fat (4%) but 2% or low-fat will work just as well.
 If your cottage cheese seems very thin and runny, reduce the milk by a few tablespoons.
 Even if you dislike cottage cheese, I highly recommend you don’t omit it from this recipe.
 It not only adds extra protein to the pancakes, but it makes them creamier and fluffier.
 Plus, you cannot taste it at all.
 In pinch, you can use a thick Greek yogurt, instead.

 Variations And Substitutions